Good Color Combinations: The Guide

 We could use a similar principle in designing digital interfaces.
 Colour palettes can often make or break a design, which is why knowing how to make a good one is so important.

-First, we will take a look at some basic colour harmonies.
+In this article, we will first take a look at some basic colour harmonies.
 What are colour harmonies?
 Simply put, they’re combinations of hues.
 We recognise pleasing colour combos on a subconscious level.
 Even before we learn about basic colours in primary school.
 It all comes back to the colour wheel.

 There are several types of colour harmonies: each of them has its own strengths and weaknesses.
 It’s vital to know when to use them.
 We’ll take a look at a few basic ones.